Douglas Dolphin: Operational history

-The first two were purchased by Wilmington-Catalina Airlines to fly passengers between Los Angeles and Santa Catalina Island, becoming the first successful Douglas airliners.
+The first two were purchased by Wilmington-Catalina Airline to fly passengers between Los Angeles and Santa Catalina Island, becoming the first successful Douglas airliners.
 Subsequent examples were ordered by the United States Navy and U.S. Coast Guard for use as transports and search and rescue craft.
 The U.S. Army Air Corps ordered several under the designations C-21, C-26, and C-29.
 Many were eventually ordered for their original purpose as luxury transports.
 Owners included William Boeing, the founder of the Boeing Company, and Philip K. Wrigley, the son of the founder of the Wm.
 Wrigley Jr. Company.
 William K. Vanderbilt bought two with custom interiors for use from the Vanderbilt yacht Alva as flying tenders.

 One was procured by the U.S. Navy as a transport for President Franklin D. Roosevelt.
 Although never used by Roosevelt, this was the first aircraft procured to provide transportation for the President of the United States.

 In 1933, landing in heavy seas, the USCG RD-4 undertook some rescues of merchant sailors at sea, feats that made spectacular news reports, enthralling the American public.